Samarmar2727/alx-coffee-shop-app/README.md

 # ☕ Coffee Delivery App (React Native with Expo)

 A simple coffee delivery mobile application built using **React Native** and **Expo Router**.
 The app simulates a coffee ordering experience, from onboarding to tracking your delivery on the map.
+🔸 **Note:** This app uses locally stored mock data to simulate orders, delivery details, and tracking instead of real API integration.

 ---